willschuerman/UCSF_taVNS/Code/Python/SART_Python/SART_taVNS_readme.md

 The screen will turn black, after which the following instructions will appear (that you should read out loud to the participant):
 ```
-"You will receive brief bursts of tVNS.
+"You will receive short bursts of stimulation.
 This can feel like a sudden warming, tingling, or tapping sensation.
+Whenever you are certain that you felt the stimulation, please say so out loud.
-When prompted, press 2 if you felt the tVNS, and 1 if you did not.
-Only press 2 if you are certain that you felt something.
-If unsure, press 1.
-Press space to begin."
+If you are unsure, remain silent.
+Only respond if you are certain that you felt the stimulation"
 ```

--------- AT THIS POINT, CHANGE THE SWITCH ON THE FRONT OF THE STIMULATOR FROM "V" to "I" --------
+### -------- AT THIS POINT, CHANGE THE SWITCH ON THE FRONT OF THE STIMULATOR FROM `"V"` to `"I"` --------

 After pressing space, the screen with show a fixation cross ('+').
 This indicates that stimulation is occurring.
 After each trial, the following two choices will show up on the screen:
 ```